Where to stay in Berlin: the best neighbourhoods (2026)

 Scandic Berlin Potsdamer Platz Mid-range

-A bright, family-friendly Scandinavian 4-star, 400 m from Potsdamer Platz and a 10-minute walk from the Philharmonie.
+Scandinavian 4-star, bright and family-oriented, 400 meters from Potsdamer Platz and a ten-minute walk to the Philharmonie.

 Meininger Hotel Berlin Hauptbahnhof Budget

-A hotel-hostel hybrid next to the central station, a 15-minute walk from the Reichstag: private rooms and dorms, shared kitchen.
+Half hotel and half hostel, right next to the central station and a fifteen-minute walk from the Reichstag.
+Features dorms, private rooms, and a shared kitchen.

 Pros